fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 So far we have been running React code in <i>development mode</i>.
 In development mode the application is configured to give clear error messages, immediately render code changes to the browser, and so on.

-When the application is deployed, we must create a [production build](https://vitejs.dev/guide/build.html) or a version of the application which is optimized for production.
+When the application is deployed, we must create a [production build](https://vitejs.dev/guide/build.html) or a version of the application that is optimized for production.

 A production build for applications created with Vite can be created with the command [npm run build](https://vitejs.dev/guide/build.html).